SuperTalk Blog

 Under what circumstances can I access money from my Super fund before retirement age?

-When you cease work before retirement (or preservation) age due to illness or injury, you can apply to have your superannuation monies released on grounds of Permanent Incapacity.
-The law says that superannuation money can be released early on the grounds of permanent incapacity if the superannuation fund is reasonably satisfied that you are unlikely to engage in gainful employment within your education, training or experience again because of ill-health (physical or mental).
+When you cease work before retirement (or preservation) age due to illness or injury, you can apply to have your superannuation moneys released on grounds of Permanent Incapacity.
+The law says that superannuation money can be released early on the grounds of permanent incapacity if the superannuation fund is reasonably satisfied that you are unlikely to engage in gainful employment within your education, training or experience again because of ill health (physical or mental).

 The superannuation fund will usually require that you provide medical certificates from two different doctors (ideally one GP and one specialist) which say that you are unlikely, because of illness or injury, to return to work that you are reasonably qualified/suitable for because of education, training or experience.